GreengageDB/greengage/README.md

   parts, the respective targets can be run separately.

 * The PostgreSQL __check__ target does not work.
-Setting up a Greenplum cluster is more complicated than a single-node PostgreSQL installation, and no-one's done the work to have __make check__ create a cluster.
+Setting up a Greengage cluster is more complicated than a single-node PostgreSQL installation, and no-one's done the work to have __make check__ create a cluster.
 Create a cluster manually or use gpAux/gpdemo/ (example below) and run the toplevel __make installcheck-world__ against that.
 Patches are welcome!

-* The PostgreSQL __installcheck__ target does not work either, because some tests are known to fail with Greenplum.
+* The PostgreSQL __installcheck__ target does not work either, because some tests are known to fail with Greengage.
 The __installcheck-good__ schedule in __src/test/regress__ excludes those tests.

-* When adding a new test, please add it to one of the GPDB-specific tests, in greenplum_schedule, rather than the PostgreSQL tests inherited from the upstream.
+* When adding a new test, please add it to one of the GPDB-specific tests, in greengage_schedule, rather than the PostgreSQL tests inherited from the upstream.
 We try to keep the upstream tests identical to the upstream versions, to make merging with newer PostgreSQL releases easier.